novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 # Terraform | AWS EC2 + Load Balancer + Auto Scaling

-In this post we are going to learn about the usage of terraform to automate setup of AWS EC2 instance on an auto scaling environment with application load balancer applied.
+In this post, we are going to learn about the usage of terraform to automate the setup of AWS EC2 instance on an auto scaling environment with application load balancer applied.

-Since we will be using auto scaling feature, then the app within the instance need to be deployed in automate manner.
+Since we will be using auto-scaling feature, then the app within the instance needs to be deployed in automated manner.

-The application is simple go app, currently hosted on github as private repo.
-We will clone the app using github token, we will talk about it in details in some part of this tutorial.
+The application is a simple go app, currently hosted on Github in a private repo.
+We will clone the app using Github token, we will talk about it in details in some part of this tutorial.

 ## 1. Prerequisites